Shelley Bacchus, RN, MS

 Linda Cordell, RN

 Linda Cordell is a registered nurse with over 15 years' experience in clinical nursing including emergency department, cardiology, wellness and patient education.
 Prior to joining Alosa Health, Linda held roles of increasing responsibility in the pharmaceutical industry and won numerous awards for her performance.
 Since 2010 Linda has been a clinical science consultant specializing in disease state awareness, appropriate diagnosis and education within specific therapeutic areas.
+Linda has been a Clinical Educator with Alosa Health since 2017.

 Mary Liz Doyle-Tadduni, PhD, MSN, MBA, RN